 - If you are running the open school within your school or organisation, you can ask the participants to fill a Google form.
 Ask as few things as possible - 1. name, 2. any topic they want to talk about and 3. any topic they want to hear.
 If you collect contact details, let them know they you will delete these as soon as the event is over.

 - Post the venue details along with the directions.

-- Delete emails and other personal information that you may have collected.
-Tell the participants in advance if you plan to take photos or videos, respect their wish if they prefer not to be photographed.
-Based on our past events, we have found that people are more comfortable when there is no video recording.
+- Tell the participants in advance if you plan to take photos or videos, respect their wish if they prefer not to be photographed.
+We have found that people are more comfortable when there is no video recording.